Bailey Cadamarteri: Sheffield Wednesday

-Return to Sheffield Wednesday

 After returning from his loan spell with Lincoln, Cadamarteri returned to the Sheffield Wednesday lineup on the opening day of the 2025–26 season, playing in a 2–1 defeat to recently relegated Leicester City.
 His first goal on after his return was the equaliser away to Wrexham in a 2–2 draw.

+Wrexham

+On 2 February 2026, Cadamarteri joined Championship side Wrexham for an undisclosed fee, signing a contract until 2029.

 International career

-On 14 March 2024, he was selected for the Jamaica national team, before also being called-up by the and England under-19 national team the next day.
+On 14 March 2024, he was selected for the Jamaica national team, before also being called-up by the England under-19 national team the next day.
 He made his England U19 debut coming off the bench for Will Lankshear against Morocco under-19 on 21 March 2024.
 On 24 May 2024, Cadamarteri was called up to the England Men's Elite League squad.

 Cadamarteri was once again called up to the Jamaica national team in August 2025.
 On 5 September 2025 he made his full international debut, starting in the 4–0 win against Bermuda.
 The following game against Trinidad and Tobago Cadamarteri scored his first international goal.
+In March 2026, Cadamarteri scored the only goal in Jamaica's victory against New Caledonia in the 2026 FIFA World Cup qualification (inter-confederation play-offs), sending his country into the final.